Updated 16 April 2026

 Days 7 to 8: E-Commerce Setup (if selling)

-- Add 5 to 10 products with images, descriptions, and variants (size, color)
+- Add 5 to 10 products with images, descriptions, and variants (size, colour)

 - Configure shipping zones and rates for your target markets